-Ethylene oxide is included in the PIC procedure as a pesticide.
-Inclusion was recommended at the eighth meeting of the FAO/UNEP Joint Group of Experts on Prior Informed Consent following detailed discussions during the sixth and seventh meetings.
-It is included in the procedure on the basis of the control actions reported by a number of Governments.
+Ethylene oxide is included in the PIC procedure based on reported bans and severe restrictions on its use as an agricultural pesticide.
+No control actions have been reported relating to its sterilant or industrial uses.
+Inclusion was recommended at the eighth meeting of the FAO/UNEP Joint Group of Experts on Prior Informed Consent.